 Sometimes it is best to look to outside resources for help when navigating a significant life change.
 Since divorce is quite common, there are many established resources to provide you with guidance.
 The following resources may be of use for families going through divorce or separation.

 - Online counseling for kids and teenagers

 - Books about divorce

 - Join a support group

 - Visit websites about parenting and divorce

-When children have experienced divorce, the world as they know it turns upside down.
-While it may be a struggle and difficult at first, the effects of divorce do not have to be long-lasting.
+When children have experienced divorce from other parent, the world as they know it turns upside down.
+While it may be a struggle and difficult at first, the effects of a parents separation and divorce do not have to be long-lasting.
 Make it a successful transition, show your children love and support, and enlist professional help when needed.